Enso21/Stories/docs/markdown/cardinals.md

 [Gridiron Heights](https://www.youtube.com/watch?v=uUqsc2u-t88)

 ## The Future
 I don't have much faith in the Cards for 2023.
 They finally got rid of their mid coach (Kliff Kingsbury, who is now notorious for buying a one-way ticket to Thailand after his dismissal) but by all indications seem to be tanking for the 2023 season.
-With Kyler having a severe injury they have been offering star receieved DeAndre Hopkins in trade packages.
+With Kyler having a severe injury they have been offering star receiever DeAndre Hopkins in trade packages.
 It's looking like a 5 win season once again with no real signs of progress.

 So there you go, a brief overview of the Arizona Cardinals, the NFL's sleeper worse franchise.
 Really, if you look up Cardinals in google you get the St. Louis Cardinals more than likely.
 Become a fan of those Cardinals, instead.